ThierrySans/CSCC09/work/assignments/1/rubric.md

     - excellent
     - beyond expectations

-In the box below, write any comment you would like to communicate the TA regarding the work done for this part.
+In the box below, write any comment you would like to communicate the TA regarding the work done for this part:
 **Comments**
 ```
 your comments go here.